Heather Bauer, BA

 Ext.
 1321 • email@example.com

-Susan Wilson, MA, JD is the Affordable Care Act Project Coordinator.
-She began working for COAbc in November of 2013 during the first open enrollment period for the Patient Protection and Affordable Care Act Marketplace.
-Needing a new challenge and burned out on domestic law, Susan joined the Council as one of the first Navigators helping people get insurance through the ACA Marketplace.
+My name is Susan Wilson.
+I am the Affordable Care Act Project Coordinator.
+I began working for COABC in November of 2013 during the first open enrollment period for the Patient Protection and Affordable Care Act Marketplace.
+Needing a new challenge and burned out on domestic law, I joined the Council as one of the first Navigators helping people get insurance through the ACA Marketplace.
 As challenging as the first year was with technical snafus and confusion over the new program, the relief expressed by people with preexisting conditions able to purchase health insurance made it all worthwhile.
-Every year brings new challenges and changes but the gratitude of her consumers keeps her energized.
+Every year brings new challenges and changes but the gratitude of my consumers keeps me energized.

-Susan and her wife live in a bi-species household with three dogs and currently only one cat.
-They have nine (9) wonderful grandchildren who keep them entertained even if only on Zoom calls.
+My wife and I live in a bi-species household with three dogs and currently only one cat.
+We have nine (9) wonderful grandchildren who keep us entertained even if only on Zoom calls.

 Benefits Enrollment Specialist